AuthArmor/autharmor-react/README.md

 ## Other Functionality

 Other functionality is provided directly by the [@autharmor/sdk](https://github.com/AuthArmor/autharmor-jsclient-sdk) and [@autharmor/ui](https://github.com/AuthArmor/autharmor-jsclient-sdk-ui) packages.
-Refer to their documentation for more details on how to use AuthArmor in your application.
+Refer to their documentation for more details on how to use Auth Armor in your application.